Terabit Ethernet: History

-200G Ethernet uses PAM4 signaling which allows 2 bits to be transmitted per clock cycle, but at a higher implementation cost.
+200G Ethernet uses PAM4 signaling, which allows 2 bits to be transmitted per clock cycle, but at a higher implementation cost.
+Cisco introduced an 800G Ethernet switch in 2022.
+In 2024, Nokia routers with 800G Ethernet were deployed.

 Standards development

 The IEEE formed the "IEEE 802.3 Industry Connections Ethernet Bandwidth Assessment Ad Hoc", to investigate the business needs for short and long term bandwidth requirements.